wgseligman/GramsSim/util/README.md

     ./gramsg4 -t 5
     ./gramsg4 -t5

-### Accessing options from within your program
+## Accessing options from within your program

 Just having an option defined in the XML file is not enough.
 You need the programming to do something with that option.
 Typically you'd initiate the parsing of the options XML file and the command line by invoking `ParseOptions` in your program's `main` routine.

 The three arguments to `util::Options::ParseOptions` are:
    1. The number of arguments on the command line; normally that is the first argument to the main routine (`argc`).
-   2. A character array (**char) that contains the arguments on the command line; normally this is the second argument to the main routine (`argv`).
-The contents of this array will be altered during the process.
+   2. An array of C-style character strings (or type **char) that contains the arguments on the command line; normally this is the second argument to the main routine (`argv`).
+The contents of this array will be altered by `ParseOptions`.
    3. The third argument can be one of the following:
       - A character string.
 This should match a tag-block of the same name in the XML file.
 The examples below use `gramsg4` in order to select the tag block `<gramsg4> ... <\gramsg4>`.
       - Omitted.
 In this case, the name of the executing program (in `argv[0]`) will be used to search for a matching tag-block within the XML file.
+Any path specifications for the program will be omitted in searching for a tag block; e.g., if you're running `~/grams/GramsSim-work/bin/gramsdetsim` then `ParseOptions` will look for a tag block beginning with `<gramsdetsim>`.
       - The string `"ALL"`.
 In that case, all the tag-blocks will be read in and used.
 Note that if multiple tag blocks have options with the same `name` attribute, then last one in the file will be used, overriding the ones above it.

 As noted above, here we use `gramsg4` as an example: